Update of the phase-shift analysis of the low-energy $\pi N$ data: Summary and discussion

-Given that the electromagnetic (EM) corrections (which are applied to the $\pi N$ phase shifts and to the partial-wave amplitudes on the way to the evaluation of the observables) of Refs.~\cite{gmorw1,gmorw2} were obtained by using the physical (instead of the unknown hadronic) masses for the proton, for the neutron, and for the charged and neutral pions, a cautious attitude is assumed, by considering the physical quantities of the analysis (i.e., the fit parameters, the low-energy constants of the $\pi N$ system, the phase shifts, etc.) not purely hadronic, but `EM-modified', i.e., containing residual EM effects.
-Although a part of these effects might have already been captured by the procedure put forward in the determination of the EM corrections in Refs.~\cite{gmorw1,gmorw2}, it remains unknown how important any residual effects might be.
+Given that the electromagnetic (EM) corrections (which are applied to the phase shifts and to the partial-wave amplitudes on the way to the evaluation of the observables) of Refs.~\cite{Gashi2001a,Gashi2001b,Oades2007} were obtained with the physical (instead of the unknown hadronic) masses for the proton, for the neutron, and for the charged and neutral pions, a cautious attitude is assumed, by considering the physical quantities of the analysis (the fit parameters, the low-energy constants of the $\pi N$ system, the phase shifts, etc.) not purely hadronic, but `EM-modified', i.e., possibly containing residual EM contributions.
+Although part of these effects might have already been captured by the procedure put forward in the determination of the EM corrections in Refs.~\cite{Gashi2001a,Gashi2001b,Oades2007}, it remains unknown how important any residual contributions might be.